Employment

 Reports to:

-Under the direction and supervision of the Pool Supervisor.
-May also receive direction from Maintenance or Recreation Director.
+Under the direction and supervision of the Recreation Director and Office Coordinator.

 Work Environment: